apache/pekko-http/docs/src/main/paradox/routing-dsl/rejections.md

 In the chapter about constructing @ref[Routes](routes.md) the @scala[`~` operator]@java[`RouteDirectives.route()` method] was introduced, which connects two or more routes in a way that allows the next specified route to get a go at a request if the first route "rejected" it.
-The concept of "rejections" is used by Akka HTTP for maintaining a more functional overall architecture and in order to be able to properly handle all kinds of error scenarios.
+The concept of "rejections" is used by Apache Pekko HTTP for maintaining a more functional overall architecture and in order to be able to properly handle all kinds of error scenarios.

 When a filtering directive, like the @ref[get](directives/method-directives/get.md) directive, cannot let the request pass through to its inner route because